All Things Green - 20% off

 Method

-Season carefully with salt and pepper.
-Add cream, coconut milk or lemon juice if using, and warm through.
+7. Season carefully with salt and pepper.
+Add cream or coconut milk if using, and warm through.

 To serve